 Out of 727 deaths reviewed, 41 were found to be preventable or possibly preventable.
 The remaining 686 patients were thus rendered non-preventable without OFI.
 Further, out of the 7571 alive patients that were included during a morbidity conference, 471 (6%) were identified as cases with OFI.

 The biggest cohort in the study was “other cohort” with 6707 (81%) of patients, followed by “blunt multisystem without TBI” at 9% (n=708).
 These were also the cohorts with the most OFI, making up 64% (n=329) and 23% (n=116) respectively.
-See table 2 for patient characteristics.
+See Table 2 for patient characteristics.

 Table 2: Demographic and clinical characteristics of the study sample.